Something truly special happens when you share yourself with others ….

-An added benefit is the satisfaction that comes with helping the Botanical Center fulfill its mission by providing valuable services and programs for school children, gardeners, nature enthusiasts, professional horticulturists, home owners, and others in the community.
+An added benefit is the satisfaction that comes with helping the Botanical Center fulfill its mission by providing valuable services and programs for school children, gardeners, nature enthusiasts, professional horticulturists, homeowners, and others in the community.

 Our volunteers are special people.

 They care.
 They have a sense of commitment to something greater than their own personal needs.
 They have a direct impact on achieving the mission and goals of Roger Williams Park Botanical Center.
 We recognize that our volunteers provide the Botanical Center with a resource of talent that is unavailable in any other way.
-The Botanical Center and The Parks Department values this contribution and hopes to offer each volunteer a satisfying, productive, and rewarding experience.
+The Botanical Center and The Parks Department value this contribution and hopes to offer each volunteer a satisfying, productive, and rewarding experience.

 We wouldn’t be here if it weren’t for volunteers who have a passion for gardens and gardening.
 Do you love working in the garden?
 We’ve got some you might be interested in.
-From planting seeds and plants, to weeding, deadheading, and pruning.
+From planting seeds and plants to weeding, deadheading, and pruning.
 We can use whatever help you have to offer.
 Don’t have experience but willing to learn?
 Work side by side with experienced gardeners, it’s a wonderful learning opportunity for experienced and beginner gardeners alike.
 It’s one of the best ways to receive practical hands-on experience if you’re a beginning gardener.
 Our goal is to assure that each garden receives the care it requires.

 Interested in educating people and children about the importance of plants?
 Our Docent Volunteer program is a great opportunity to hone your public speaking skills.
-As a Docent Volunteer, you will get to learn from expert presenters and share your knowledge with school children, garden clubs and diverse community groups.
+As a Docent Volunteer, you will get to learn from expert presenters and share your knowledge with school children, garden clubs, and diverse community groups.